 Canadian Senior National Slalom Team | Category C1M

-Since 2015, Cameron has been travelling, training, and preparing for the 2016 Olympic Games.
-In November Cameron travelled to Rio, Brazil for the Canoe Slalom Olympic test event, and earned the Bronze medal.
-He has continued to impress in early 2016, with a Gold medal at the New Zealand Open, and a 5th place finish at the Oceania Open.
-After handily winning the Olympic berth for the 2016 Rio Olympic Games in may, Cameron went on to place 10th in the second World Cup of the season and gained momentum for the games; However, after experience some serious back pain in June, the pain returned days before the games and Cameron finished with a respectable 16th place but one boat short of the semi-final qualification.
+In November 2015, Cameron travelled to Rio for the Canoe Slalom Olympic test event, and earned the Bronze medal.
+He posted strong results over the course of 9 months, and earned the berth to the 2016 Rio Olympic Games in May.
+Cameron went on to place 10th in the second World Cup of the season and gained momentum for the games; However, after experiencing some serious back pain in June, the pain returned days before the games and Cameron finished with a respectable 16th place, but one boat short of the semi-final qualification.

 Following the 2016 Olympic year Cameron has shown his experience and consistency on the International field, qualifying for every single international semi-final, and posting a personal best of 18th in the 2017 World Championships in Pau, France.

 - 16th place | 2016 Rio Olympic Games